Hunnas Falls

 Hunnas waterfall, also known as Hunnasgiriya falls, is located about 22 km from Kandy, Sri Lanka.
 It is located in Matale District near the village of Elkaduwa.
-There are two roads to reach Hunnas waterfall, one is coming from Matale to Elkaduwa, the other is Wattegama (Kandy) to Elkaduwa.
+There are two roads to reach Hunnas waterfall, one is coming from Matale to Elkaduwa, and the other is Wattegama (Kandy) to Elkaduwa.

 This waterfall is 48 m high and at a height of 1765 m above sea level.
-It is a man-made waterfall, which is located in the landscaped garden of the Hunnasgiriya Hotel.
-It is fed by a stream from the nearby Hunnasgeria mountain peak.
-Apart from the main fall several streams can be seen during rainy seasons.
+It is a man-made waterfall, which is located in the landscaped garden of the Hunas Falls Hotel.
+It is fed by a stream from the nearby Hunnasgiriya mountain peak.
+Apart from the main fall, several streams can be seen during rainy seasons.